 Psychotherapy Boosts Self Awareness

 A good option for psychotherapy is the one-on-one interaction between a therapist and the rehab participant.
-Because a trained professional can guide the interaction along according to the client’s need, it’s possible to make progress.
+Due to the fact that a trained professional can guide the interaction along according to the client’s need, it’s possible to make progress.
 What makes this treatment option work within recovery relates to the understanding of addiction as a brain disease.
 Chronic and potentially progressive in nature, it responds well to treatment that focuses on emotions.

 Addressing the Causes and Effects of Addiction

 During detox, you’re able to break the physical hold that a substance has on you.
 You might have tried in the past to quit using drugs or alcohol.
 However, it’s not until you have help with withdrawal symptoms that you succeed.
 The reason for the success of a formal approach to detox is the medical supervision you undergo.

 By keeping pain and discomfort to a minimum, you can remain firm in your resolve to quit using.
 While you’re in the process of withdrawal, you recognize that there’s also a strong psychological component to the addiction.
 Psychotherapy addresses this aspect.
 It also helps you to understand how the inner workings of your mind opened the doors to drug abuse.